Lightning-Universe/lightning-transformers/docs/source/optimizations/deepspeed.rst

    python train.py +task=nlp/translation +dataset=nlp/translation/wmt16 trainer=zero_offload

-With multiple machines, the above command has to be run on all machines either manually, or using an orchestration system such as SLURM or TorchElastic.
-More information can be seen in the Pytorch Lightning `Computing Cluster <https://pytorch-lightning.readthedocs.io/en/latest/advanced/cluster.html#computing-cluster>`_.

 To see the configuration settings see ``conf/trainer/zero_offload.yaml`` and ``conf/trainer/plugins/zero_offload.yaml`` for the parameters.
-Within the config file, you can modify the ZeRO parameters as described in `the DeepSpeed PyTorch Lightning docs <https://pytorch-lightning.readthedocs.io/en/latest/advanced/multi_gpu.html#deepspeed>`_.
+Within the config file, you can modify the ZeRO parameters as described in `the DeepSpeed PyTorch Lightning docs <https://pytorch-lightning.readthedocs.io/en/latest/advanced/multi_gpu.html#deepspeed>`__.

 .. code-block:: yaml